 Sunday, November 22, 2009

-Flex and Web Services
+Flex and SOAP

 Its always fun to work with Web service in Flex.
 Those pesky headers!
 Found a couple of terrific links on the subject.
 Now its easy :-)